-When multiple devices need to install the Windows 10 operating system, it’s very time-consuming to handle them one by one.
-Or, if you need to reinstall your Windows system when the computer crashes, and there’s no response no matter what you do, you have no choice but to seek help in external methods.
-One of the possible solutions is to install Windows 10 from USB.
+Suppose you have lots of computers need to install Windows 10 operating system in limited time.
+Or you need to reinstall your Windows system when the computer crashes, and there’s no response no matter what you do.
+You have no choice but to seek help for external methods.
+One of the ideal solutions is to install Windows 10 from USB.

-Most modern computers don’t have a CD or DVD drive, so it’s impossible to install the Windows operating system from a disc.
-However, it’s also workable to install Windows 10 without a DVD, that is, to install Windows 10 from USB.
+Most modern computers don’t have any CD or DVD drive, so it’s impossible to install the Windows operating system from a disc.
+However, it’s workable to install Windows without a DVD: installing Windows 10 via USB.

-This article will walk you through how to install Windows 10 from USB, as well as any typical questions you may encounter.
-The entire procedure is broken down into two parts: creating a bootable USB and installing Windows 10 from a USB flash drive.
+This article will walk you through how to install Windows 10 from a USB drive, as well as all typical questions you may encounter.
+The whole process is mainly divided into two parts: creating a bootable USB and installing Windows 10 from a USB flash drive.

 Requirements Before Installing

-Before starting to install Windows 10 from USB, there are various prerequisites that must be met on both the USB drive and the computer.
+Before installing Windows 10 from USB, there are various prerequisites that must be met on both the USB drive and the destination computer.

-First of all, you need a technician computer that runs the Windows system to create a USB flash drive.
+First of all, you need a technician computer that runs the Windows system to help you create a USB flash drive.

 For the bootable USB: